tomasherceg/dotvvm-docs/Pages/how-to-start-existing-app.md

 ### Installing the Nuget Package (ASP.NET Core)

-If you use .NET Core, or the new ASP.NET Core stack, you need ASP.NET Core version of DotVVM.
+If you use the new ASP.NET Core stack, you need the ASP.NET Core version of DotVVM.

 To add **DotVVM** in an existing ASP.NET Core project, simply install `DotVVM.AspNetCore` Nuget package using Package Manager Console: